Xpym2406/TrayTemperature/README.md

 The application requires elevated priviledges in order to properly acquire the sensor data.

+if temps not show start with admin rights
 # Customization

 To customize the temperature ranges and their different colors, edit the following section in the `TrayTemperature.exe.config` file: